 - a.
-Step 1 - i.
-The complainant, if comfortable with that approach, may choose to speak to or correspond directly with the alleged harasser to express their feelings about the situation. - ii.
-Before proceeding to Step 2, the complainant may approach their administrative officer, staff rep or other contact person to discuss potential means of resolving the complaint and to request assistance in resolving the matter.
+At any point in the Informal Resolution Process, should the administrator determine that a formal process is required, they will stop the informal process and inform the complainant and respondent in writing. - b.
+The complainant may choose to speak to or correspond directly with the alleged harasser to express their feelings about the situation. - c.
+Before proceeding to Step 2, the complainant may approach their administrative officer, staff representative or other contact person to discuss potential means of resolving the complaint and to request assistance in resolving the matter.
+The assistance may include the administrative officer meeting with the alleged harasser to communicate the concern and the request that the behaviour stop.
 If the matter is resolved to the complainant's satisfaction the matter is deemed to be resolved.
-Refer to Article E.2.5 Informal Resolution Outcomes.